 These 30 composition ideas are here to provide an opportunity to learn, discover something new, and give you a good start to create dynamic and meaningful images.
 Start by selecting one of the tips and experiment with it.
 Put it into action and practice.

-This concludes our full list of compositional technigues you can try in your jurney.
+This concludes our full list of compositional techniques you can try in your journey.

 We hope you've learned as much from this article that it will help you in your journey to becoming a more seasoned photographer.